char-ptr/luana/README.md

 currently has support for
 - minification
 - importing from other files as text and data structures
 - - json to table
+- - raw bytes
+- - plain text
 - importing other code into one file.

 Look at lua_test folder to see what it looks like.